 Anse La Reunion

 This beautiful long beach, with fine sand and plenty of shadows, is easy to access.
 The beach is perfect for families, close to many guesthouses, with bars and restaurants just nearby.
-Snorkelling and swimming are excellent in this area.
+Snorkeling and swimming are excellent in this area.

 Anse Source D’argent